Germanilu/Proyecto-Videoconsola/README.md

 ### How to use

-You can switch on and off the GameBoy by clicking on the "Start" button, with a small JS function the display will switch on.
+You can switch on and off the GameBoy by clicking on the "Start" button, with a small JS function the display will switch on and off.

 -------------------------------------------------